-The NGI adopt the Public Appointments Service principles of fairness, transparency and parity when recruiting all candidates, employees, interns, volunteers and freelancers ('persons').
+The NGI adopt the Public Appointments Service principles of fairness, transparency and parity when recruiting all candidates, employees, volunteers and freelancers ('persons').

-In all cases, each 'person' will be requested to provide the NGI with proof of identity (copy of passport.
-The 'person' must complete and sign a contract of employment (or related services agreement) along with relevant commencement forms which include a Garda Vetting Form.
-Each person must also confirm their compliance with the NGI Child Protection Policy.
+In all cases, each 'person' will present the NGI with proof of identity (copy of passport).
+The 'person' must complete and sign a contract of employment (or related services agreement) along with relevant commencement forms, Each person must also confirm their compliance with this policy.